Last Updated 28 Jan 2022 in Joining Midcounties

 How we retain existing talent

-The Midcounties Co-operative is committed to being an equal opportunities employer and a democratic, equal, open and socially responsible place to work.
+The Midcounties Co-operative is committed to being an equal opportunities employer.
+Recruiting a diverse, talented and inclusive colleague workforce.

-This policy highlights the steps that are taken during the recruitment process and sources of advice.
+This policy provides sources of advice and highlights the steps that are taken during the recruitment journey.

 Equal Opportunities Employer